RGRU/vue-simple-menu/README.md

   * stylize temes
   * add to awesome vue github
   * add demo with vue-router
+  * remove hardcode dummy when name value is null
   * write article about this component

 # Installation and usage